lkl2050/NLP-analysis-on-WeChat-data/README.md

 _clicksCount_: number of clicks on the article
 _originalFlag_: whether the article was originally created (i.e., not shared) by the account
 _orderNum_: wechat allows influencers to upload several articles as a group each day.
 Influencers decide the order of the articles in the group.
-Normally, the firs article receives most views.
+Usually, the first article receives most views.

 ## Evaluation Metrics
 For predicting likes count, I used mean squared error (MSE) and mean absolute percentage error (MAPE) as the evaluation metrics of the regression task.